 Remember, do not force or guilt manipulate anyone into doing this, just give them the facts and figures and how much they will prosper and how much you will save.
 To get the savings figures, run an amortization schedule which are available free on line.
 Allow them time to think, since they may view you as a bad risk, since it was your mishandling of money that got you into this mess.
 If you get the loan from them, as soon as you pay off the high interest rate accounts, close them.
 I did and you cannot get hooked in bondage when you stop the fountain of borrowed funds.
 Emergencies cannot be avoided but once you know the proper steps of debt and money management, you will establish a repayment plan in a controlled environment.

 ANALYZE YOUR AVAILABLE CREDIT LINES

 Do you really need all those department store credit cards?
-Most of them are at 21% or higher!
+I had a Radio Shack card with a 21% interest rate.
 Do you really need a gold card plus 5 or 6 visas?
 You only need one not both.
 A $5,000 credit line is sufficient to handle an emergency.
 Credit cards are not to be a means of living.
-Credit Cards are a good servant but a fearful master.
+Credit cards are a good servant but a fearful master.

 ESTABLISH A BUDGET

 This is one of the most critical steps to getting out of financial bondage and staying out.
 Budget everything so there are no surprises.
 Let me give you some examples of what to budget.
 Then I will give an illustration.